LassoSoft/LassoGuide/lasso_guide_source/operations/xml-documents.rst

 .. member:: xml_node->extract(xpath::string, namespaces::staticarray)

    Executes the XPath in the node and returns all matches as a staticarray.
-This method should be used for XML documents which use namespaces.
-The second parameter is a staticarray containing the relevant namespace prefixes and URI pairs which are used within the XPath expression.
+This method should be used for XML documents that use namespaces.
+The second parameter is a staticarray containing the relevant namespace prefixes and URI pairs that are used within the XPath expression.
 Note that the namespace prefixes used in the XPath expression do not have to match those used within the document itself.